arcus/education_modules/elements_of_maps/elements_of_maps.md

 </div>

-## The power of maps

-Pros of maps:

-- don't need a lot of specialized knowledge to understand them
-- meanings persist throughout time, check out these really old maps!
-- some conventions: land/water is a convention worth keeping, north = up maybe less so, although depending on context can really confuse people

-Issues to consider:

-- maps can distort information just as much as any other way of presenting data.
-Because they are so striking, perhaps even more so!
-- remember, visual means very accessible for SOME, but not universally accessible.
-If your ONLY way of communicating the information is with a map, it will be less accessible or completely inaccessible to those with different vision capabilities.
-Even those who have no trouble seeing your map, may not be visual learners, so rely exclusively on maps to your own peril.
-- A map is a representation of reality, but it is not reality.
-[Failures of GPS navigation systems](https://www.salon.com/2014/02/19/9_of_the_most_epic_gps_failures_partner/) can make the difference particularly clear, but there are many subtler ways in which maps are good, but imperfect representations.

-Maps are inherently political:

-- the idea of claiming land by mapping it (still in effect via oceanography and ocean floor mapping to claim continental shelf/deep see drilling rights: The United Nations Convention on the Law of the Sea (UNCLOS))
-- in public health, maps can have huge consequences for who has political power or receives services or benefits.
-- From the name of a neighborhood to regions actually suffering from war... making, or even sharing a map can be a political statement... be warned?
-(Hans island Canada/Denmark seems like a safe example and recently resolved...)

 ## Locations on Earth

 Before we can talk about locations all over the earth, we have to establish the locations of a few very special points.
 The first two are the **North Pole** and the **South Pole**.
 If you imagine a line going straight through the planet connecting the two poles, this is the axis around which the Earth rotates creating night and day.